-Chicken, Rice and Vegetable Skillet – Deliciously seasoned bed of rice chock-full of chicken pieces, veggies, and so much flavor!
-Everything you need for a delicious dinner made in just one skillet!
+This Chicken, Rice and Vegetable Skillet is an easy chicken recipe and the perfect one-skillet dinner.
+A deliciously seasoned bed of rice full of chicken pieces, veggies, and so much flavor!

 Me and this whole ONE POT MEALS thing… it’s out of control.